agorakit/documentation/README.md

-# Documentation
+# Documentation has moved !
-Documentation for Agorakit

-This repository holds all documentation of Agorakit.

-Documentation is written in markdown (inside the ./docs directory).
+Documentation for Agorakit is now to be found in the main repository, here : https://github.com/agorakit/agorakit/tree/master/docs

-We use mkdocs to build the site which is deployed on https://docs.agorakit.org

-For correct preview, install mkdocs and mkdocs material theme.

-Deploy is made on demand as soon as this repository is updated.